Updated February 2023

 The club runs four open-age Saturday teams, an open-age Sunday team and a women’s team.
-The first team play in the East Anglian Premier League (EAPL) and the remaining Saturday teams play in the various divisions of the Norfolk Cricket Alliance (NCA).
+The first team plays in the East Anglian Premier League (EAPL) and the remaining Saturday teams play in various divisions of the Norfolk Cricket Alliance (NCA).

 The objectives of this selection policy are: